PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 The remembered alterations system uses a **wave pattern** where accidental memory flows left-to-right through the music in temporal order:

-1. **Start of measure**: Initialize remembered state (setting-dependent)
+1. **Start of measure**: Initialize remembered state to baseline (always)
-2. **Process each note**: Compare against current remembered state
+2. **Process each note**: Compare against current remembered state (or prev-final for tied bypass)
-3. **Update after each note**: Accidental becomes new remembered state
+3. **Update after each note**: Accidental becomes new remembered state (except tied bypass)
-4. **Measure boundary**: Reset or carry forward (setting-dependent)
+4. **Measure boundary**: Always reset to baseline; prev-final available for tied bypass and courtesy detection

 **The central decision**: A note requires a printed accidental when its accidental differs from the **current remembered state** for that letter/octave combination.

+**Exception - Tied note bypass** (standard ties only): At position 0, if pitch is the target of a tie from previous measure, compare against `prev-final` instead of baseline.
+If matches, no print and **no remembered state update** (pure bypass).
+Next occurrence must restate vs baseline.

-**Key insight**: This single rule handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
-The complexity lies in what constitutes the "current remembered state."
+**Key insight**: This single rule (with the tied bypass exception) handles both required accidentals (contradicting key signature) and courtesy accidentals (restating key signature after alteration).
+The complexity lies in what constitutes the "current remembered state" and when the tied bypass applies.

-**Architectural summary**: Remembered alterations are modeled as sparse per-octave deviations from a key-signature baseline, updated in strict temporal order across all voices and staves of an instrument, with a single comparison rule determining all printed accidentals—required, courtesy, or cautionary—in a layout-independent, house-style-configurable way.
+**Architectural summary**: Remembered alterations are modeled as sparse per-octave deviations from a key-signature baseline, updated in strict temporal order across all voices and staves of an instrument.
+Each measure starts from baseline.
+Tied notes at position 0 receive a bypass exception (standard ties only).
+A single comparison rule determines all printed accidentals—required, courtesy, or cautionary—in a layout-independent, house-style-configurable way.

 ### Correctness Invariants